 – Check to see if any part of Lincoln’s is visible

-– If it is, you have 2/32nds or less of tread depth remaining and need to replace your tires.
+– If it is, you have 2/32nds or less of tread depth remaining and need to replace your car tires.

 Tire age ties into a couple of the previously mentioned issues, but is also affected by the date they were manufactured.
 Typically, most tire manufacturers recommend tire replacements at 5 or 6 years with an absolute replacement timeline of 10 years regardless of tire condition or tread depth.
 Your tires have a date stamp on the sidewall that indicates the week and year the tire was manufactured.
-Use this stamp to assess the age and timeline for the replacement of your tires.
+Use this stamp to assess the age and timeline for the replacement of your car tires.